Things You Should Know About Oak Wilt

 Oak trees are a beautiful addition to your Missouri home, but they are more prone to a serious disease this time of year.
-Oak wilt disease is highly
+Oak wilt disease is highly prevalent in Missouri.
+If you don't take precautions to care for and protect your oak trees, you could end up most, if not all, of them.
+Discover more information about oak wilt, its symptoms, and prevention so you can take steps to keep your oak trees healthy.

 What Is Oak Wilt?